USS S-23: World War II

-After the Pearl Harbor attack, S-23′s crew prepared for service in the Aleutian Islands.
+After the Pearl Harbor attack, S-23s crew prepared for service in the Aleutian Islands.
 Radiant-type heaters were purchased in San Diego, California, to augment the heat provided by the galley range.
 Heavier and more waterproof clothing, including ski masks, were added to the regular issue provided to submarine crews.
-The submarine itself was fitted out for wartime service and, in January 1942, S-23 moved north to Dutch Harbor on Amaknak Island off Unalaska in the Aleutian Islands.
+The submarine itself was fitted out for wartime service and, in January 1942, S-23 moved north to Dutch Harbor, on Amaknak Island, off Unalaska, in the Aleutian Islands.

 First war patrol

-On the afternoon of 7 February 1942, S-23 departed Dutch Harbor on her first war patrol.
+On the afternoon of 7 February 1942, S-23 departed Dutch Harbor, on her first war patrol.
 Within hours, she encountered the heavy seas and poor visibility which characterized the Aleutians.
 Waves broke over the bridge, battering those on duty there, and sent water cascading down the conning tower hatch.
-On 10 February 1942, S-23 stopped to jettison torn sections of the superstructure, a procedure she was to repeat on her subsequent patrols; and, on 13 February 1942, the heavy seas caused broken bones to some men on the bridge.
-For another three days, the submarine patrolled the great circle route from Japan, then headed home, arriving at Dutch Harbor on 17 February 1942.
+On 10 February 1942, S-23 stopped to jettison torn sections of the superstructure, a procedure she was to repeat on her subsequent patrols.
+On 13 February 1942, the heavy seas caused broken bones to some men on the bridge.
+For another three days, the submarine patrolled the great circle route from Japan, then headed home, arriving at Dutch Harbor, on 17 February 1942.

 February–June 1942

-From Dutch Harbor, S-23 was ordered back to San Diego for overhaul and brief sound school duty.
-On her arrival at San Diego, her crew requested improved electrical, heating, and communications gear and the installation of a fathometer, radar, and keel-mounted sonar.
+From Dutch Harbor, S-23 was ordered back to San Diego, for overhaul and brief sound school duty.
+On her arrival at San Diego, her crew requested improved electrical, heating, and communications gear, and the installation of a fathometer, radar, and keel-mounted sonar.
 The latter requests were to be repeated after each of her next three patrols, but became available only after her fourth patrol.